(1) In architecture, a series of regularly spaced columns

 1976

 Cadillac Eldorado convertible, at the time: “the last American convertible”.
 Unlike the convertibles, the US industry's four-door hardtops were never resurrected from the 1970s coachwork cull.
 The styling of the original FWD Eldorado (1967) was one of the US industry's finest (as long as buyers resisted ordering the disfiguring vinyl roof) which no subsequent version matched, descending first to the baroque before in the 1980s becoming an absurd caricature.
-In 1976, the lines of “the last American convertible” were really quite restrained compared with the excess of earlier in the decade.
+In 1976, the lines of “the last American convertible” were almost restrained compared with the excesses of earlier in the decade.

 The